We Started Building Infrastructure Past It.

 It’s:

-The point of no return wasn’t when AI could talk.
+The inflection wasn’t when AI could talk.

 It was when it could: